There are many types of grief that people, and children, deal with over the holiday season.

 She reminds us that our feelings are valid, as is our instinct to protect ourselves.

-Quinn recommends finding a coping mechanism, like journaling or writing a letter (that you don’t have to send) to the family member you are estranged from.
+Quinn recommends finding a coping mechanism, like journaling or writing a letter (you don’t have to send it) to the family member you are estranged from.

 A lot of her advice is spot on if you are the family member that pulled away from the relationship.

 I recognize that the other family member, in my case, my grandmother, is also experiencing grief.

 She doesn’t understand what she did or why she is alone on the holidays.

 I know she shares many of my happy memories, but she denies any of the sad ones that happened.